GiuliaMP/RL_Project/README.md

 ______________________________

-The project tackles the problem of the "LunarLander-v2" (https://www.gymlibrary.ml/environments/box2d/lunar_lander/), an environment of OpenAI gym.
+The project tackles the problem of the "LunarLander-v2", an environment of OpenAI gym (https://www.gymlibrary.ml/environments/box2d/lunar_lander/).

 The **goal** is to land a shuttle on the moon.

 ## RL approaches